eppyk/eppyk.github.io/_posts/2015-03-26-reasons-why-your-djangogirls-blog-isnt-working.markdown

 #### Stuck with the DjangoGirls tutorial?
 Your coach is busy at the moment?
 You’re doing the tutorial by yourself?
 Check out the most popular reasons why the blog isn’t working.

-<blockquote>Don’t know what DjangoGirls is?
-Visit [djangogirls.org](http://djangogirls.org/) for more information, [tutorial.djangogirls.org](http://tutorial.djangogirls.org/) if you’re ready to build your first working web app now!</blockquote>
+Don’t know what DjangoGirls is?
+Visit [djangogirls.org](http://djangogirls.org/) for more information, [tutorial.djangogirls.org](http://tutorial.djangogirls.org/) if you’re ready to build your first working web app now!

 Basing on years of my biased experience as a DjangoGirls coach (joking, it’s not been even a year since DjangoGirls started, but the phrase sounds cool, doesn’t it?)
 I put together a list of the most popular reasons why the blog you’re creating suddenly doesn’t work anymore.